 As the currents pulled us to and fro, we gazed out at the deep blue to see massive schools of hammerheads, Galapagos sharks, reef sharks, turtles, manta rays, eagle rays and even a 10 foot Mola-Mola swim past.
 There was almost too much large pelagic to see all in one frame of vision and at one point, I think my mouth was so wide in astonishment that my regulator almost fell out of my mouth.

-Yes, Galapagos over-delivered on all of the promises and hype that we had heard before visiting, and I can’t wait to write more articles about how we visited, what it cost and what tours we did to make the most of our trip to the islands.
+Yes, Galapagos over-delivered on all of the promises and hype that we had heard before visiting.
+Learn how to make the most of your trip to the Galapagos Islands here.

 Just as the bucket-list, travel-temptation of Galapagos brought us to Ecuador, so too did Machu Picchu lure us to Peru.
 This is a country that we’ve wanted to visit for years, but for some reason we hadn’t yet gotten around to it.